nautobot/nautobot/nautobot/docs/user-guides/getting-started/creating-devices.md

 2. Find **Device Roles** on the drop-down menu
 3. Select `+`
 4. In the `Add a new device role` form, populate the `Name`
-    * The `Slug` will auto-populate based on the `Name` field, but can be manually overwritten
 5. Click on Create

-!!! note
-    A `slug` is a short label for something, containing only letters, numbers, underscores or hyphens.
-They’re generally used within URLs.
-For example: `/dcim/device-roles/customer-edge/`

 ![Create a device role](../images/getting-started-nautobot-ui/3-create-role.png)